XMON3R/ArchitekturyENR1/README.md

 ### Documentation

-You can run structurizr from workspace directory:
+You can run structurizr from workspace directory as a subdirectory in "initial ENR1 project":

 ```bash
 docker pull structurizr/lite